 Recovery is the aim of the game when it comes to planning out which foods to eat after a workout.
 Research from the Queensland University of Technology suggests that eating carbs after your workout could be the way to go.
 The study found that eating carbohydrates during or immediately after exercise could help to reduce exercise-induced immune disturbances.

 Of course, it’s important that you choose the “right” type of carbohydrates to support your body.
 Refined carbohydrates, such as pastries, white bread, and sweetened drinks, have previously been linked to health conditions such as diabetes.
 Instead, you might want to snack on whole carbs, such as brown bread, fruits, legumes, and whole grains.

 During exercise, you put an excessive amount of stress and strain on your muscles.
 In some cases, it can even tear them.
 That’s all part of the process.
 However, you need to give your muscles the fuel they need to repair themselves after your workout.
 Protein helps to promote growth, repair damaged cells, and help tissue to recover.

 Choosing to include protein in your post-workout meal recipes means that you can boost your recovery time and help your body start to repair itself sooner rather than later.
+One great protein-rich snack to have after a workout is a scrumptious protein bar.
 Experts suggest getting this protein through a regular, balanced diet.
 Healthy sources of protein include beans, legumes, nuts, lean meat, and leafy greens.